devinit/datahub/packages/app/readme.md

 - We are building on top of next.js see next.config.js for configs.

 - `` lerna run build-fragment `` to build out a fragment json for grapqhl union types

+- we use npm config variables to prefill some global constants such as the API et la [see for more](http://www.marcusoft.net/2015/08/npm-scripting-configs-and-arguments.html#npm-configuration)